tristanpenman/cuda-examples/README.md

 All examples can be compiled with `nvcc`.
 Only `02-cuda-hello-world-faster.cu` requires an additional compiler option `--expt-relaxed-constexpr` (at least, when compiled on Linux).

+A Makefile has been included, so all examples can built using `make`.

 ## Credits

 These are all based on examples found in the wild.
 03 and 04, in particular, are based on code from Michael Gopshtein's CppCon talk, [CUDA Kernels in C++](https://www.youtube.com/watch?v=HIJTRrm9nzY).
-And examples 01 and 02 are based on the Vector Addition sample code included in the CUDA Toolkit
+And examples 01 and 02 are based on the Vector Addition sample code included in the CUDA Toolkit.

 ## License

 It seems pretty reasonable to me to consider this example code to be in the public domain.